utkarshg1/utkarshpy/README.md

 4. **Git Configuration**
    - Sets global `user.name` and `user.email` from your GitHub account or prompts for input.
 5. **Local Initialization**
-   - Installs `uv` if missing.
+   - Installs `uv` if not already installed.
    - Runs `uv init .` to create project files and removes redundant `.gitignore`.
 6. **File Generation**
-   - Downloads a Python-specific `.gitignore`.
+   - Downloads a Python-specific `.gitignore` from GitHub.
-   - Fetches an Apache 2.0 `LICENSE`.
+   - Fetches an Apache 2.0 `LICENSE` from apache/.github repository.
-   - Creates a basic `README.md`.
+   - Creates a basic `README.md` with project name.
 7. **Virtual Environment & Dependencies**
    - Ensures `pyproject.toml` exists or errors.
    - Creates `.venv` via `uv venv`.
-   - Installs `requirements.txt` (if present) and syncs lockfile.
+   - Installs `requirements.txt` (if present) using `uv add -r requirements.txt`.
+   - Syncs dependencies with `uv sync` to create/update lockfile.
+   - Provides activation instructions for the virtual environment.
 8. **VS Code Setup**
    - Writes `.vscode/settings.json` with recommended Python and Jupyter settings.
 9. **(GitHub Only) Repository Creation & Push**